MahaHayajneh/AllamChallange/README.md

 GOOGLE_CLOUD_SPEECH_API_KEY=YOUR_GOOGLE_CLOUD_API_KEY
 USER_ACCESS_TOKEN=YOUR_ACCESS_TOKEN
 How to Run
-Navigate to the project directory.

-Run the following command:
+Navigate to the project directory and run the following command:

 bash
 Copy